 A solid legal strategy requires determining what legal defenses apply to your case.
 Our firm will work diligently to get your charges dismissed, keep you out of jail, and keep charges off your record.
-Our skilled criminal defense lawyer has secured dismissals in assault and battery cases.
+Our skilled Rhode Island assault and battery defense lawyer has secured dismissals in assault and battery cases.
 He will investigate your case and analyze the prosecution’s evidence against you to craft a legal strategy designed for your case.
 If the prosecution’s evidence does not depict what it says it does, we can bring the truth to light.
 We hold prosecutors to their high burden of proof – to establish that a defendant is guilty beyond a reasonable doubt.
 If the prosecutor cannot meet this burden, we will use this information to fight for a dismissal or acquittal.

 As a former prosecutor, attorney Kilroy is familiar with strategies the prosecution uses and will anticipate their legal strategy.
 This provides him with the ability to build a case designed to demonstrate the holes in the prosecution’s case.
 We can use this strategy to try to get the charges dismissed, exclude evidence, or work to negotiate a favorable plea bargain on your behalf.
 We examine every legal angle to ensure that your rights are protected.

 Attorney Noah J. Kilroy spent many years prosecuting assault and battery cases.
 Now, as a Rhode Island assault and battery defense lawyer with a successful track record of helping clients, he zealously and aggressively will advocate for you.